NajibAZMI/NajibAZMI/README.md

-- 🔭 I’m currently working on [Fraud Detection System with Java, Kafka, and Flink](https://github.com/NajibAZMI/FraudDetect-RealTime-Banking-Flink-Java)
+- 🔭 I’m currently working on [GeoPharmacy Find Pharmacies Near You with Java,  JAVAFx, and OpenStreetMa](https://github.com/NajibAZMI/GeoPharmacy-Find-Pharmacies-Near-You)

 - 🌱 I’m currently learning **Java,Python**

 - 👨‍💻 All of my projects are available at [https://github.com/NajibAZMI](https://github.com/NajibAZMI)

-- 💬 Ask me about **PHP,HTML,C,C++,...**
+- 💬 Ask me about **JAVA,PHP,HTML,C,C++,...**

 - 📫 How to reach me **najib.azmi2019@gmail.com**